jbnilles/Parks/README.md

 }
 ```
 * Replace `YOUR_PASSWORD` with you MySQL password
-* Open a terminal and navigate to the `Park` folder inside the project
+* Open a terminal and navigate to the `Parks` folder inside the project
 * In the terminal run `dotnet restore`
 * In the terminal run `dotnet ef database update`
 * In the terminal run `dotnet run`